SymbolNotFound/gorng/README.md

 [SHA-2](https://pkg.go.dev/crypto/sha256) for a golang-native cryptographically secure hashing function.
-Or an [AES](https://pkg.go.dev/crypto/aes) cipher, the algorithm group recommended by NIST -- however it has not been hardened against timing attacks whereas the **SHA-\*** implementations have been.
+Or an [AES](https://pkg.go.dev/crypto/aes) cipher, the algorithm group recommended by NIST -- however golang's AES has not been hardened against timing attacks whereas the *SHA-\** implementations have been.

 For a basic pseudo-random number generator that doesn't need to be shared between threads or goroutines, [math/rand](https://pkg.go.dev/math/rand), or when adding your own synchronization constructs around it.
-If you want the speed of golang's provided RNG it can also be combined with the SafeRandom wrapper defined here.
+If you want the speed of golang's provided RNG it can also be combined with the `SafeRandom` wrapper defined here.